juntaoy/dali-full-anaphora/README.md

 * Pre-trained models can be download from [this link](https://www.dropbox.com/s/bohtoj1a01qtgk2/best_models.zip?dl=0).
 We provide three pre-trained models:
    * One (best_crac) for CRAC style full anaphora resolution, the model predicts, in addition, the single mentions and the non-referring expressions.
    * The second model (best_conll) for CoNLL style coreference resolution that only predicts non-singleton clusters.
-   * In additional, the third model (best_pd) is trained on the [Phrase-Detectives-Corpus-2.1.4](https://github.com/dali-ambiguity/Phrase-Detectives-Corpus-2.1.4), our latest system has a better scores when compared with our NAACL paper.
+   * In additional, the third model (best_pd) is trained on the same [Phrase-Detectives-Corpus-2.1.4](https://github.com/dali-ambiguity/Phrase-Detectives-Corpus-2.1.4) as in our NAACL paper, our latest system has a better scores when compared with our results in the NAACL paper, so we would encourage people to use this model when possible.
 The model has average CoNLL scores of 75.7% (singletons included) and 66.8% (singletons excluded) and a F1 of 56.7% on detecting non-referring expressions.
    * In the folder you will also find a file called *char_vocab.english.txt* which is the vocabulary file for character-based embeddings used by our pre-trained models.
 * Put the downloaded models along with the *char_vocab.english.txt* in the root folder of the code.
 * Modifiy the *test_path* and *conll_test_path* accordingly: